 T16 ignores the subsequent edges in the input signal and continues counting down.
 A time-out of T8 causes T16 to capture its current value and generate an interrupt if enabled (CTR2, D2).
 In this case, T16 does not reload and continues counting.
-If the D6 bit of CTR2 is toggled (by writing a 0 and then a 1 to it), T16 captures and reloads on the next edge (rising, falling, or both, depending on CTR1, D5, D4), thereby continuing to ignore subsequent edges.
+If the D6 bit of CTR2 is toggled (by writing a 0 and then a 1 to it), T16 captures and reloads on the next edge (rising, falling, or both, depending on CTR1 D5, D4) but continue to ignore subsequent edges.

-This T16 mode is generally used to measure mark time, defined by the length of time between active carrier signal bursts (marks).
+This T16 mode is generally used to measure mark times, the length of an active carrier signal bursts.

 When T16 reaches 0, it continues counting from FFFFh.
-Meanwhile, a status bit (CTR2, D5) is set, and an interrupt time-out can be generated if enabled (CTR2, D1).
+Meanwhile, a status bit (CTR2 D5) is set, and an interrupt time-out can be generated if enabled (CTR2 D1).